anim-rat/anim-rat.github.io/README.md

 # AnimRat Website

+View the live site at https://anim-rat.github.io/ on Desktop/Mobile.

-This repository hosts a React project as a GitHub organization page.
+This repository hosts a one-page React project as a GitHub organization page.